-Purpose: To promote student academic succe ess for all assignments in the nursing program. ic integrity statement, I, stern Nebraska Community College's academic Name: Date:
+Purpose: To promote student academic success for or all assignments in the nursing program.
+Upon reviewing the WNCC academic into understand and will comply with Western policy and procedure. egrity statement, I, n Nebraska Community College's academic integrity Name: Date: